xtacyyy/streamparty/README.md

-# stream.party
+# 🎬 stream.party

-Watch torrents together in real time.
-Server-side torrent streaming + synchronized playback for everyone in the room.
+Watch torrents together, in real time, from anywhere.
+Drop a magnet link, share the room, and you're all watching the same frame at the same moment — play, pause, seek, it all syncs instantly.
+Oh, and there's a chat sidebar because obviously.

+No accounts.
+No installs.
+Just vibes.

+---

+## 🚀 Deploy on Render (free tier)

+1. Go to [render.com](https://render.com) and sign up
+2. Click **New** → **Web Service** → connect your GitHub repo
+3. Build command: `npm install`
+4. Start command: `node server.js`
+5. Hit **Create Web Service** and grab your URL
+6. Send it to your friends and start watching

-## Deploy on Railway (free)
+## 🚂 Deploy on Railway (also free)

-1. Go to https://railway.app and sign up
+1. Go to [railway.app](https://railway.app) and sign up
 2. Click **New Project** → **Deploy from GitHub repo**
-3. Push this folder to a GitHub repo first, then select it
-4. Railway auto-detects Node.js and runs `npm start`
+3. Select your repo — Railway auto-detects Node and runs `npm start`
-5. Click **Generate Domain** to get your public URL
-6. Share that URL with friends — everyone opens it and watches in sync

-## Deploy on Render (free)

-1. Go to https://render.com and sign up
-2. Click **New** → **Web Service**
-3. Connect your GitHub repo
-4. Build command: `npm install`
-5. Start command: `node server.js`
-6. Click **Create Web Service**
+4. Click **Generate Domain**, share the link, done

-## Run locally
+## 💻 Run locally

 ```bash
 npm install